 Private Community Living (also called a dedicated facility): This is typically a larger place that has cottages for group living.
 Usually there are group activities and shared chores.
 Some will only accept private pay, and others also accept payments from Supplemental Security Income (SSI).
 These places usually give adults a sense of routine, a mix of activities, and transportation to get groceries or get to work.
 This is very different from a traditional home with 3 or 4 residents; these communities might have more than 200 people total.
 You can find many of these communities by searching online for “residential living for adults with disabilities.”

 HCS Group Homes: The Home and Community-based Services (HCS) program has homes for those who have an HCS waiver and want to live in their own bedroom with up to 4 roommates in the house.
-These homes are inspected by the Texas Department of Aging and Disability Service and run by service providers who contract with DADS.
+These homes are inspected by Texas HHSC and run by service providers who contract with HHSC.
 Services include residential services, companion care, and behavioral support.
 Your adult child will meet with the provider to decide if the home is a good fit.
-You can search for a group home on the DADS website.
+You can search for a group home on HHSC's Independent Living Services page.

 You might find it overwhelming to consider a group home for your adult child, but, in a good setting, your child can have friends and access to help while still developing independent living skills.
 It is helpful to go with your child to talk to the group home manager about roommates, house chores, transportation to and from work, and more.